Post-Discectomy Rehabilitation | Shift Spinal Health

 Build spinal endurance

-Progressive isometric and anti-rotation work to develop the muscular endurance the spine needs for daily demands.
+Progressive isometric and anti-rotation work to develop the muscular endurance the spine relies on for daily demands.

 3